-If you’re new to the Rune system or are a returning player, though, it can be very easy to be perplexed by all the changes.
-In this guide, we’ve got a general overview of the Runes system so you can have a good idea of how it all works.
-We’ve also taken a closer look at all the potential Runes in the game and put together a handful of starter builds for a variety of roles.
+So, if you're new to the Rune system or you're a returning player used to the old system (the dark days) it can be very easy to be perplexed by all the changes.
+In this guide, we've got a general overview of the Runes system so you can get a better idea of how it all functions.
+We've also taken a closer look at all the potential Rune combinations in the game and put together a handful of starter builds for a variety of roles to help you out.

 League of Legends Runes Overview

 League of Legends Runes are divided into five separate categories - or Paths - that each focus on different aspects of gameplay.
 They are as follows:

 - Precision - Improved attacks and sustained damage

 - Domination - Burst damage and target access